 CHELSEA IN AMERICA - CHELSEA PITCH OWNERS SHARE

 Enter to win a Chelsea Pitch Owners share of the Stamford Bridge Grounds.
 Contest open to current Chelsea in America members only.
 This is a FREE raffle.
-Contest ends March 17, 2019.
+Contest ends after the match vs Arsenal on May 12, 2021.
 One entry per member.

 Chelsea in America are proud to support the Chelsea Pitch Owners and encourage members to purchase a share to support the on-going ownership and repayment to Chelsea FC.